duckdb/duckdb-web/docs/guides/meta/explain_analyze.md

 ---
 layout: docu
-title: Profile Queries Using EXPLAIN ANALYZE
+title: "EXPLAIN ANALYZE: Profile Queries"
 ---

 In order to profile a query, prepend `EXPLAIN ANALYZE` to a query.